velaluqa/puppet-piwik/README.md

-# Puppet-phppgadmin
+# Puppet-piwik

-A puppet module to easily deploy phppgadmin.
+A puppet module to easily deploy piwik.
 Make sure you have a correct php5 installation.
-This module only clones the latest phppgadmin repository state and creates the correct configuration file.
+This module only clones the latest piwik repository state and creates the correct configuration file.

 You may have to install `php5-fpm` (via puppet-php) and configure your